-Section 489 Time and place of the maritime inquiry
+Section 489 Time of hearing, notification

 The assessment is held as soon as possible after the request is received.
 The Court gives notice of the place and time set for the hearing to the claimant and the master and, as far as possible, to the reder1 as well as charterers, cargo-owners, insurers and other interested parties.
-If there is probable cause for suspecting a breach of the rules regarding seaworthiness or safety at sea, notice shall also be given to the chief of police concerned.
+If there is probable cause for suspecting violation of the rules regarding seaworthiness or safety at sea, notice shall also be given to the chief of police concerned.
 The assessment can proceed even though some of those who have been or should have been given notice do not attend.